Common Sense Media Review

 What's the Story?

-Kirsten Dunst plays Torrance, whose whole life revolves around competitive cheerleading.
-She has just been elected captain of her squad, the five-time national champions, and it seems as though her senior year will be everything she dreamed of.
+In BRING IT ON, Kirsten Dunst plays Torrance, whose whole life revolves around competitive cheerleading.
+She's just been elected captain of her squad, the five-time national champions, and it seems as though her senior year will be everything she dreamed of.
 But then one girl on the squad is out with a broken leg.
-And then real disaster strikes -- it turns out that their award-winning routines were stolen from another squad, African-American cheerleaders who could not afford to go to the national competitions.
-Torrance has to face challenges of ethics, leadership and romance to sort all of this out before nationals.
+And then real disaster strikes: It turns out that their award-winning routines were stolen from another squad, made up of cheerleaders of color led by team captain Isis (Gabrielle Union).
+Torrance has to face challenges of ethics, leadership, and romance to sort all of this out before nationals.

 Is It Any Good?